LibertyLeo/Swift-Approach/README.md

 # Swift_Learning
 A repository created for swift learning recording.
+The comment follwed by `(Exp)` are the experiment declared by the Apple Inc.

 ## Day01 May 8, 2017
 Some usage and grammar for `constant`, `variable`, `sets`, `control flow`.